 Goodwill is not amortized but is tested for impairment at least annually using a fair value approach, which requires the use of estimates and judgment at the reporting unit level.
-A reporting unit is the operating segment, or a business one level below that operating segment if discrete financial information is prepared and regularly reviewed by management.
+The Company's single operating segment is also the reporting unit for goodwill impairment testing.
 An impairment charge is recognized for any amount by which the carrying amount of a reporting unit's goodwill exceeds its fair value.
 Discounted cash flows are used to establish fair values.
-For the periods ending December 31, 2005, 2004 and 2003, no charges were recorded as a result of goodwill impairment testing.
+For the periods ending December 31, 2006, 2005 and 2004, no charges were recorded as a result of goodwill impairment testing.